- 1 What is phishing?

 An infected attachment, in this case, is any document that contains malware.
 Below is an ideal example of a phisher claiming to send an invoice.

 From the above image, it’s impossible to know what the message entails until they open the attachment, whether the recipient was expecting to receive an invoice from the sender or not.
 Upon opening the message, the receiver will realize that the message is not intended for them, but then it will be too late, and the malware will have been unleashed on their computers.

 4. There’s a sense of urgency, or the message calls for prompt action.

 Hackers are aware that most human-beings are procrastinators.
 Despite the significance of the message, most people will decide to deal with the information later.

-But, the law of nature has it that the more you think or focus on something, the more likely you are to notice that something is off.
-Maybe in the day, you realize that the claimed organization doesn’t contact you in the same address, or perhaps you realize that your other colleagues at work did not receive the same email.
-Even if you don’t get the “Ahaa!” moment, reading the message with fresh eyes might help to unveil its true nature.
+The law of nature has it that the more you think or focus on something, the more likely you notice that something is off.
+Maybe in the day, you realize that the claimed organization doesn’t contact you at the same address, or perhaps you realize that your other colleagues at work did not receive the same email.
+Even if you don’t get the “Ahaa!” moment, reading the message with fresh eyes might unveil its true nature.

 And for these reasons, most phishing emails request that you act immediately or that chance will be gone.
 A trait that is very evident in almost every example we’ve used above.

 Such phishing scams are very sinister and dangerous at the same time since it jeopardizes the recipients’ (possibly a junior employee) position at work.

 Phishing scammers target millions of people and therefore send lots of phishing emails a day.
 With this work volume, they heavily rely on phishing tools or applications to help them generate phishing templates.
 Commonly used greetings include “Dear Customer” implying “Your Company” or “Your Bank.”
 This kind of sensitive email should have more details about you as they originate from someone who knows you better, a partner you’ve met before, or a colleague you once served with at the same work station.